D11PER/Telegram-Bot-Security-Box-/README.md

+## Password-Gen-Showcase in Telegram 🤖
+Telegram Bot: @passwriter_bot

-# Telegram Password Generator Bot 🔐
+## Telegram Password Generator Bot 🔐
 A simple yet effective Telegram bot built with `pyTelegramBotAPI` that generates secure, random passwords for various platforms.

-# Password-Gen-Showcase in Telegram 🤖
-Telegram Bot: @passwriter_bot

 ## 🚀 Evolution: What's New?

 I have recently updated the bot to improve User Experience (UX) and provide more customization.